joemoose/psiops/docs/index.md

 ## Momentum

 When a player makes an *action roll*, that roll can generate *momentum*.
 You start every session with 2 points of *momentum* and generate more when you make successful rolls.
-You can spend your *momentum* to get various bonuses or resist incoming consequences.
+You can spend your *momentum* to receive various bonuses or resist incoming consequences.

 Whenever you make an *action roll*, you gain additional *momentum* as follows.